MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 You can import one or more dialogs from one bot to another.
 This can be advantageous when you have a well-defined dialog in one bot that you want to quickly and easily reuse in a different bot.
 Note the following:

 * You can import dialogs from only one bot at a time.
 * You can import a maximum of 10 dialogs at a time.
+If you need to import more, you can repeat the process.
 * You can import dialogs of all types except Fallback and Disambiguation.
 * You can import dialogs from the bots to which you have access in your organization.
 For example, you can’t import dialogs from a private bot that was created by another bot developer.
 * The following is imported: